From land jihad to Islamic jihad: Why we must rejoice the return of illegal Bangladeshis

 Indian officials say that they are not alarmed by the situation.
 They came in illegally and are returning.
 It is better if they get back on their own as they have started posing a problem now.

-In several parts of the country, the illegal immigrants have become so powerful that they mingle with the local Muslim population and indulge in crimes.
-In West Bengal instances of land jihad have been reported.
+In several parts of the country, illegal immigrants have become so powerful that they mingle with the local Muslim population and indulge in crimes.
+In West Bengal instances of land, jihad has been reported.
 These illegal immigrants have earned a lot of money through counterfeiting and drug trade and have forcibly snatched land from the poor Hindus in Bengal.

 Reverse migration to Bangladesh would only increase: Intelligence Bureau sources

 The illegal immigrants have also played a role in acts of terror, be it at Burdwan or Bodhgaya.
-They have been roped in by terror groups such as the Jamaat ul-Mujahideen Bangladesh.
+They have been roped in by terror groups such as the Jamaat-ul-Mujahideen Bangladesh.

 Recently the Delhi Police found that illegal Bangladeshis had been instrumental in fanning the violence at Seelampur Delhi.
 It has now come to light that there were several Illegal Bangladeshi migrants who were part of this mob and had fanned the violence.
 They were involved in rioting and destruction of public property.